Page Reviewed / Updated - April 08, 2021

 In July of 2014, Diamond State Health Plan - Plus fully absorbed the state’s other aged and elderly waivers.
 These services are now available only through the managed care plan.
 Specifically, residents who had been receiving benefits through the Delaware Amended Elderly and Disabled Waiver are now covered through the DSHP-Plus.
 This program is a collaboration between the Division of Services for Aging and Adults with Physical Disabilities (DSAAPD) and the Division of Medicaid and Medical Assistance (DMMA).

 This program is a Medicaid managed long-term care program for residents of Delaware.
 In order to be eligible for this program, all applicants must first qualify for Medicaid.
-The major consideration factors for Delaware Medicaid for seniors are functional ability (nursing home level care is required) and monthly income and countable assets.
+One of the major consideration factors for Delaware Medicaid for seniors is functional ability.
+A nursing home level of care is required for an applicant to receive nursing home care, while an applicant can receive home and community based services if they are at risk of being placed in a nursing home without the services and supports provided by DSHP-Plus.
+An applicant’s monthly income and countable assets are also considered.

 As of 2020, single applicants may not have a monthly income greater than 250% of the current Social Security Income (SSI) standard.
 This means an individual cannot receive more than $1,957.50 a month in income.
+For As of 2021, single applicants may not have a monthly income greater than 250% of the current Social Security Income (SSI) standard.
+This means an individual cannot receive more than $1,985 a month in income.
 For married couples, in which only one spouse is applying for Medicaid, the income of the non-applicant spouse is not counted towards the eligibility of the applicant spouse.
 Furthermore, there are spousal protections to prevent the non-applicant spouse from becoming impoverished.
 If the non-applicant spouse has no income, or little income, the applicant spouse can supplement the income of his or her spouse.
-As of 2020, the non-applicant’s income can be supplemented up to $3,216 / month.
+In 2021, the non-applicant’s income can be supplemented to bring his/her income up to $3,259.50 / month.
 This is called the monthly maintenance needs allowance.
 Persons whose incomes exceed these limits may qualify by establishing a specific trust. called a Miller Trust.
 Speak to a Medicaid Planner to learn more.

-In 2020, single applicants' countable assets, such as bank accounts, bonds, and stocks, cannot exceed $2,000 in value.
-Homes are not considered to be a countable asset as long as the applicant is residing in the home (or expresses intent to return home) and the value of his/her home equity does not exceed $595,000.
+In 2021, single applicants' countable assets, such as bank accounts, bonds, and stocks, cannot exceed $2,000 in value.
+Homes are not considered to be a countable asset as long as the applicant is residing in the home (or expresses intent to return home) and the his/her equity interest does not exceed $603,000.
 However, this presents a problem for persons in assisted living, who have no intent to return home, as the home would no longer be considered exempt.
 Married couples, on the other hand, can have one spouse at home and the other in assisted living, and thereby, the home remains exempt.
 Additionally, the non-applicant spouse is able to retain a higher amount of the couple’s joint assets.
 (Medicaid considers all assets of a couple to be jointly owned).
-In 2020, the non-applicant spouse can have up to $128,640 in assets.
+In 2021, the non-applicant spouse can have up to $130,380 in assets.
 (The applicant spouse is still able to retain $2,000 in assets).
 This non-applicant asset allowance is another rule to prevent spousal impoverishment and is called the community spouse resource allowance.
 Click here to learn more.
 Couples with assets valued over these limits may still become eligible through working with a Medicaid planning expert.

 One can learn more by downloading a pamphlet for the Diamond State Health Plan - Plus.
 To begin the application process, contact the Division of Medicaid and Medical Assistance.
 Contact information is available here.